Abdusshh/newsletter-app-workflow/blog/blog.md

 ---
-title: "Building a Custom Newsletter App with Upstash Workflow and Redis"
+title: "Building a Newsletter App with Upstash Workflow and Redis"
 slug: newsletter-workflow-redis-nextjs
 authors: [abdullahenes]
 tags: [nextjs, workflow, redis]
 ---

-In this blog post, we'll walk through building a custom newsletter application using **Upstash Workflow** and **Upstash Redis**.
-Users can subscribe to a newsletter by providing their email and selecting their preferred frequency—daily, weekly, monthly, or a custom number of days.
-They can also unsubscribe at any time.
-We'll leverage Upstash Workflow to handle asynchronous email sending without worrying about serverless function timeouts.
+In this blog, we will build a newsletter app where users will be able to subscribe and select how often they want to recieve their newsletters.
+We will use **Upstash Redis** to store the subscription data and **Upstash Workflow** to manage the actions of storing data, sending welcome emails, and scheduling newsletters based on the user's preferences.

 ## Motivation

-Dealing with long-running tasks in serverless environments can be challenging.
-Functions are typically limited to a few seconds, which can be insufficient for tasks like email scheduling.
-This limitation often leads developers to implement complex workarounds or abandon serverless solutions altogether.
-Upstash Workflow addresses these issues by allowing you to create persistent workflows that can run for extended periods without timing out.
+First of all, serverless environments are great!
+They are highly scalable and easy on the budget.
+However, they come with certain limitations, such as execution time limits.
+This can especially be problematic when you need to run long-running tasks.

+That's where **Upstash Workflow** comes into play.
+With Upstash Workflow, you can create persistent workflows that can run as long as they need to.
+So, you don't have to worry about serverless function timeouts anymore.

-Here are some key advantages of using Upstash Workflow:
+Here is a list of features that you get when using Upstash Workflow:

-- **No more serverless function timeouts**: Your workflows can run as long as needed without being constrained by serverless execution limits.
+- **No more serverless function timeouts**: Your workflows can run as long as they need to.
-- **Automatic recovery**: If a workflow fails mid-execution, it automatically recovers, ensuring your processes continue smoothly.
+- **Automatic recovery**: If something goes wrong and a workflow fails midway, it automatically recovers.
-- **Automatic retries**: When your service is temporarily unavailable, workflows automatically retry operations, enhancing reliability.
+- **Automatic retries**: If any step in the workflow fails, it will be retried automatically.
-- **Real-time monitoring**: Easily monitor system activity in real-time, giving you better insights and control over your application's performance.
+- **Real-time monitoring**: You can monitor your workflows in real-time from the Upstash Console.

-These features make Upstash Workflow ideal for managing tasks like email scheduling, subscription management, and more, simplifying your application's architecture and improving its reliability.

 ### Prerequisites

+- Basic understanding of Next.js applications.
 - An Upstash account for Redis and QStash tokens.
-- Basic understanding of Next.js applications.
-- Optional: Vercel account for deployment.
+- Vercel account for deployment.
-- Optional: ngrok for local development with Upstash Workflow.
+- ngrok (recommended) for local development.

 ## Project Setup

-We started by bootstrapping a new Next.js project using `create-next-app`:
+Let's start by bootstrapping a new Next.js project using `create-next-app`:

 ```bash
 npx create-next-app@latest --typescript newsletter-app
 cd newsletter-app
 ```

-This sets up a basic Next.js application with the necessary configuration.
-We then installed the required dependencies:
+Now, let's add the necessary dependencies to interact with Upstash QStash and Redis services:

 ```bash
 npm install @upstash/qstash @upstash/redis